albertogeniola/MerossIot/README.md

 </p>

 ## Changelog
+### 0.4.10.3
+- Add support for water leak sensors such as MS400 and MS405
+- Add water-leak sensor examples

+<details>
+    <summary>Older</summary>

 ### 0.4.10.2
 - Allows to pass a specific ssl context to the manager to perform MQTT ssl connections using that SSL context.
 This is a breaking change: signature of MerossManager() has changed.

-<details>
-    <summary>Older</summary>

 ### 0.4.9.2
 - Partially Address #569, fix error when dealing with unknown sub-devices.
 Water leak sensor not supported yet.